The President of the United States, Donald Trump, reiterated this Sunday his intention to take control of the Gaza Strip.

 What is Trump's plan for Gaza?

-Trump plans for the United States to buy and own Gaza, with the intention of rebuilding it and transforming it into "the Riviera of the Middle East."
-According to his statements, this plan includes resettling the residents of Gaza in other Arab countries and undertaking reconstruction under the sponsorship of the U.S. and other states in the region.
+Trump plans for the United States to buy and own Gaza, with the intention of rebuilding it and turning it into "the Riviera of the Middle East."
+According to his statements, this plan includes resettling the inhabitants of Gaza in other Arab countries and conducting reconstruction under the sponsorship of the U.S. and other states in the region.

 How has the international community reacted to Trump's statements about Gaza?

-The statements made by Trump have generated a widespread rejection in the international community, especially among Arab countries.
-Leaders of Hamas and other groups have harshly criticized his proposal, deeming it ignorantly absurd and warning that any attempt at displacement will be thwarted by the Palestinian people.
+Trump's statements have generated a widespread rejection in the international community, especially among Arab countries.
+Leaders of Hamas and other groups have harshly criticized his proposal, labeling it as ignorant and absurd, and warning that any attempt to displace will be thwarted by the Palestinian people.

 What implications would Trump's plan have for the residents of Gaza?

 Trump's plan involves the resettlement of the inhabitants of Gaza in other Arab countries, such as Egypt or Jordan.
-Although the idea has been proposed that this relocation could be temporary, Trump's statements suggest it would be a permanent change.
+Although the idea of this relocation being temporary has been suggested, Trump's statements indicate that it would be a permanent change.
 The reconstruction of Gaza under U.S. control also includes the removal of explosives and the creation of new infrastructure.

-What is Israel's position on Trump's plan regarding Gaza?
+What is Israel's stance on Trump's plan regarding Gaza?

-The Israeli Prime Minister, Benjamin Netanyahu, has expressed support for Trump's proposal, calling the president "Israel's best friend."
-However, no specific details have been provided on how the plan would be implemented, and reactions within Israel have been diverse, with support mainly coming from far-right sectors.
+The Israeli Prime Minister, Benjamin Netanyahu, has shown support for Trump's proposal, describing the leader as "Israel's best friend."
+However, no specific details have been provided on how the plan would be implemented, and reactions within Israel have been varied, with support mainly from far-right factions.

 Filed under: